bryntum/chronograph/src/guides/AdvancedFeatures.md

 Graph.
 Synchronous identifiers.
 Generator-based identifiers
 ------------------------

 At the low level, ChronoGraph is a directed acyclic graph.
 The nodes of the graph are called "identifiers".
-The main property of the [[Identifier]] is a function, that calculates its value ([[Identifier.calculation]]).
+The main property of the [[Identifier|identifier]] is its [[Identifier.calculation|calculation]] function

 ```ts
 import { Identifier } from "../src/chrono/Identifier.js"